sandialabs/chama/documentation/developers.rst

 The Chama software repository is hosted on GitHub at https://github.com/sandialabs/chama.

 **PyPI:**
-The latest stable version hosted on PyPI at https://pypi.python.org/pypi/chama.
+The latest stable version is hosted on PyPI at https://pypi.python.org/pypi/chama.

 **Testing:**
 Automated testing is run using TravisCI at https://travis-ci.org/sandialabs/chama.